halyph/mind-flow/docs/blog/2025/2025-05-17-py-pkg-madness.md

 Some may say [`PDM`](https://github.com/pdm-project/pdm) can do the same - but what about speed?
 A fast tool can change how you think.
 You can use `uv` for everything.
 You don’t even need Python installed to start using it - `uv` bootstraps Python for you.

-Sme Python developers might object that `uv` is implemented in Rust — but honestly, I don’t care what language it’s written in.
+Some Python developers might object that `uv` is implemented in Rust — but honestly, I don’t care what language it’s written in.
 I care about functionality and performance.

 ## What’s Next?